 This may be another possibility to surpass financial trouble.
 Important here is, that you apply for a holiday semester or part-time semester.
-Mind the deadlines, the switch to part-time studies and the application for leave of absence (holiday semester) needs to happen by May 18, 2020!
+Mind the deadlines, the switch to part-time studies and the application for leave of absence (holiday semester)!

 With the confirmation letter for your part-time or holiday semester you go and get a Bafög letter of refusal if you are studying part-time from the BaföG office and contact the Jobcenter in your district.
-Should the Jobcenter tell you that they are not responsible for you because you are students and thus excluded from ALG2, an Administrative Regulation exists.
-Point 5.5.2 refers to the ALG 2 eligibility of students in part-time study or holiday semester.
+Should the Jobcenter tell you that they´re not responsible for you because you as a student are excluded from ALG2, there is an Administrative Regulation.
+Point 5.5.2 refers to the ALG 2 eligibility of students in part-time studies or holiday semester.

 People without a German Passport who involuntarily lost their job and have been living in the BRD for at least 3 month in the are eligible to ALG 2.
 In addition to this, non-EU citizens can now apply for some residence permits with the additional provision: “Expires upon receipt of services

-Please note that the swith brings consequences to exams.
-You may sit an exam you registered before switching to holiday semester, but can not enroll in clases.
+Please note that the switch to holiday semester has consequences to your studies.
+You may sit an exam you registered before switching, but you can not enroll in clases.

-In part-time study you can only make half of the credits.
+In part-time study you can only receive half of the credits (around 15 credits/semester).

 Finally, a quick note concerning the Jobcenter:

-Since the Jobcenters are currently closed, we advise you to either fax your aplication or submit it personally to their respective mailbox.
-The Jobcenters are closed, meaning appointments are currently not happening.
+- If the Jobcenters are closed (due to Corona), we advise you to either fax your aplication or submit it personally to their respective mailbox.

-Furthermore, according to news reports, applications for Hartz IV wont need a check of means and amount of rent for half a year, starting 01.04.2020.
+- Furthermore, according to news reports, applications for Hartz IV wont need a check of means and amount of rent from March 2020 till March 2022.

 4) Housing Money:

-In this case, housing money can be used as financial aid.
-Here, it is important to have proof over your own income.
-As income qualify wage payments, BaföG as bank loan, financial aid from friends and family which can also mean benefit in kind, i.e. if your family were to realise that they hoarded too much toilet paper, they can give some to you.
-That decreases your base need.
-That can be important since you need to provide a „minimum income“ to receive housing money as supportive measures.
-The Minimum income is calculated as follows:
+Housing money can be used as a financial aid.
+Here, you have to proof your own income.
+Income is i.e. wage payments, BaföG as bank loan, financial aid from friends and family which can also mean benefit in kind, i.e. if your family is realizing that they hoarded too much toilet paper, they can give some to you.
+This would decrease your basic need.
+It can be also important since you need to provide a „minimum income“ to receive housing money as supportive measures.
+The Minimum income is calculated as follows (approximate!):